balintkissdev/multiplayer-game-demo-rust/README.md

 ## Motivation

-This project is a demonstration to highlight my system-level network programming skills with Rust programming language by creating a robust and efficient application using real-time multiplayer game techniques.
-The project showcases confident understanding of networking and concurrency concepts as well as the use of Tokio async runtime.
+The goal of this project is to highlight my system-level network programming skills with Rust programming language by creating a robust and efficient application using real-time multiplayer game techniques.
+The project showcases confident understanding of networking and concurrency concepts as well as async Rust programming with the use of Tokio runtime.

 This application was tested under `tc-netem` network emulator simulating harsh network environment and packet loss, as well as live being deployed on a